 Improving Physical & Emotional Health

 The good news about unhealthy or self-defeating thoughts and habits is that they can be turned around.
-The mind and the body are resilient, and adaptive to change.
-Habits and behaviors ranging from unhealthy eating, reliance on mood altering substances or ineffective coping styles, together we can focus on caring for the mind and body.
-Individuals can make positive, healthy changes in their life by learning and practicing specific skills, one step at a time.
+The mind and the body are resilient and adaptive to change.
+Together we can focus on caring for the mind and body, addressing habits and behaviors ranging from unhealthy eating, reliance on mood altering substances or ineffective coping styles.
+Individuals can make positive, healthy changes in their lives by learning and practicing specific skills, one step at a time.
 Making time to “turn around the ship” is an investment in personal well-being.

 Anxiety and Depression

 Anxiety and depression are two of the most common mental health concerns in our society.
 They are often experienced as a complex set of emotional and functional challenges.
 Anxiety and depression are not the same, but they often occur together.
 It is not uncommon for people with depression to experience anxiety and people with anxiety to become depressed.
 There is also overlap in some of the conditions and treatments.

 The hidden triggers of anxiety and depression include the state of your physical health, how well you manage stress, your relationships with the people around you and how safe you feel in your environment.
 In our sessions, we identify your type of anxiety or depression: for example, do you have generalized anxiety disorder, PTSD, OCD, major depressive disorder, bipolar depression, to mention a few.
 We then use evidence-based strategies to understand and treat the specific symptoms that trouble you.